jindrichmynarz/dissertation/parts/tensor_factorization.md

 We used no minimal threshold to filter out irrelevant matches.
 As reported in [@Nickel2012], determining a reasonable threshold is difficult, because the high sparseness of the input tensors causes a strong bias towards zero [@Nickel2012, 274].
-Consequently, instead of setting an arbitrary threshold, we ranked the predictions by their likelyhood and projected the top-ranking predictions as the matches.
+Consequently, instead of setting an arbitrary threshold, we ranked the predictions by their likelihood and projected the top-ranking predictions as the matches.
 This decision is a trade-off erring on the side of delivering less relevant results instead of producing no results.

 <!--